 Warsaw West Bus Station (Dworzec Autobusowy Warszawa Zachodnia).
-To get into the city centre from Warsaw west station you will need to take bus no.s 127, 158 or 517 to the City Train Station.
+To get into the Berlin city centre from Warsaw West Station you will need to take bus no.s 127, 158 or 517 to the City Train Station.

 At night the bus numbers change and you’ll be needing N35 or N85.
 The journey takes approximately 15 minutes.
 Remember to validate your ticket onboarding.